 Keeping Winchester Thurston Strong

 Among independent schools nationally, regionally and locally, Winchester Thurston has become known as the smart place to learn and to teach.
-WT has garnered impressive accolades that place us in the company of the nation’s truly great independent schools.
+WT has garnered impressive accolades that place us in the company of the nation’s truly great independent schools and one of the best Pittsburgh private schools.
 A strong endowment links together past, current, and future generations by enabling the school to maintain and enhance the quality of education in perpetuity.

 A strong endowment also ensures that our faculty maintain innovative classrooms that prepare their students to achieve, compete, thrive, and contribute in the 21st century.
 Plus, a strong financial aid program offers the best and brightest students a seat in our classrooms, access to our community-building extracurricular activities, and engagement in character building opportunities which extend beyond the classroom, regardless of ability to pay.